SireDestiny/Cloud-Engineering-projects/README.md

 # Cloud-Engineering-projects
-These are the projects ai
+These are some of the projects I have completed regarding cloud engineering